BARRY HEMBLING IS A PARTNER IN THE REAL ESTATE GROUP.

 Barry Hembling is a successful, legal directories recommended, construction law expert working across a wide spectrum of construction projects both domestically and internationally.
 He has 25+ years in-house and private practice experience of helping clients manage risks so they can meet their cost and time objectives.
 He acts on projects in the hotel, real estate, infrastructure, energy and transport sectors and on the construction aspects of real estate development finance transactions.

-Barry has an established record of offering contentious and non-contentious legal support throughout a project’s lifecycle from initial contract advice and negotiations to advice on live projects and dispute avoidance.
+He has an established record of offering contentious and non-contentious legal support from initial contract negotiations, advice on live projects and dispute avoidance.
 Barry has a reputation for commercial acumen, building long-term global client relationships and offering cost effective commercial solutions that minimise risk.

-- Acting for a firm of well-known architects on a global portfolio of construction projects, including projects in China, Japan, Russia and Middle East in addition to the UK.
+- Acting as construction law adviser to a firm of well-known architects on a global portfolio of construction projects, including projects in China, Japan, Russia and Middle East in addition to the UK.

-- Acting on the construction aspects of a £76m redevelopment of a 500k sq. ft. site in the City of London involving the extension and conversion of an existing office building to create a new hotel, 87 new homes and public space.
+- Acting on the construction aspects of a £76m redevelopment of a 500k sq. ft. site in the City of London involving the extension and conversion of an existing office building to create a new hotel plus the construction of 87 new homes and a public space.

 - 1993-1996 Anglia Law School, Law

 - 1989-1993 King’s College, University of London:Masters of Arts (MA), Associate of King’s College, London

 Memberships and Associations

 - • Solicitors Regulation Authority